CSjianbel/CLI-Pathfind-Algorithms/README.md

 The Start Node and End Node Characters must only appear once in the board to be a valid board.<br />
 The Width of each row of the board must be symmetrical to be a valid board.<br />
-If there are characters present in the board that are not mentioned above then it will be an invalid board<br />
+If there are characters present in the board that are not mentioned above then it will be an invalid board.<br />
+The Max Width of the Board is set to be 50, anything above that is considered invalid.
+This can be changed in __src/pathfind.h__.<br />

 #### Sample Valid Board